Cna infection control handout

 Access Infection Control Educational Materials

 Infection Control Handout Training 2 CARE UK Ltd, 3 Media House, Threshelfords Business Park, Feering, Essex CO5 9SE www.
 What is the first thing to .Balises :Infection ControlPage Count:5File Size:25KB b) Apply a sufficient quantity of hand rub and rub hands for a least 15 seconds, being sure to cover all areas: front, back, between fingers, nail beds and thumbs.
 These resources provide information on steps to ensure a healthy and safe environment for children and staff.
 Infection control begins with proper hand washing.
 In order to get the most benefits from hand washing, you should .
 You should use Standard Precautions with every cli- ent and when you have contact with: • Blood.Study with Quizlet and memorize flashcards containing terms like Blood-borne infections include, While Mr. Antiseptics – .Balises :InfectionsInfection Control TrainingSafety and Infection Control+2Infection Control and Prevention CdcCdc Inservice On Infection ControlHands of HCW’s are the most common transmitter of disease in healthcare facilities.
 They address strategies to reduce the risk of spreading infectious diseases, such as handwashing; immunization; cleaning, sanitizing, and disinfecting; maintaining a healthy environment; and screening and testing for .
 Microorganism/Microbe: a living thing or organism that is so small that it can be seen only under a microscope.
 For example, a one-page handout or infographic is quite different from a 16-page handbook or a 45-page packet.
 Health care-associated infections.
 Guideline for Prevention of Surgical Site Infection; pp. Project Firstline educational materials and resources to help frontline healthcare workers understand and confidently apply the .FREE CNA Infection Control Practice Test.
 Setting Up a Successful Infection Control Program.
 Script: Review Infection Control Vocabulary List with students Slide 7: Personal Hygiene Habits : Script: Personal Hygiene Habits • (Introduce topic of person hygiene.
-Clinical Practice Resources.Pharm Test 3: Chapter 8 (Part 5) 17 terms. c) Apply the hand rub and rub palms together for 10 seconds.
+Getting Started.
+Clinical Practice Resources.Pharm Test 3: Chapter 8 (Part 5) 17 terms.
 Personal Protective Equipment i.

 Standard Precautions for All Patient Care